 Narrator: Bahni Turpin

-This New York Times bestseller was just released this year, and wow, is it an interesting one.
+This New York Times bestseller was released in 2018, and wow, is it an interesting one.
 The main character in Dread Nation was born just before the dead rose from their graves in Gettysburg, and as an African American, she's "freed" from slavery but forced to protect white families from the undead as an attendant.
-When she goes to help a friend find his sister, it becomes unclear who the real enemy is: the zombies or the racist government.
+When she helps a friend find his sister, it becomes unclear who the real enemy is: Zombies or the racist government.

 Narrator: Michael York